-A step-by-step guide for anyone who wants to master LEGO Robotics (for the FIRST LEGO League, or just in general).
+A step-by-step online resource for anyone who wants to master LEGO Robotics (for the FIRST LEGO League, or just in general).
 Start building and programming awesome robots that do exactly what YOU want them to!
 Created by a professional robotics teacher and two-time FIRST LEGO League world champion.

 Learn the secrets to building robots that drive straight and operate reliably.
 With proven strategies from a world champion, you'll be building killer robots in no time!

 Learn by watching AND by doing.
 Follow along as Michael designs, builds, programs, tests, and troubleshoots his robots, explaining his thought process as he goes.
 Learn to think like the master... understand the WHY, not just the HOW.

 Quickly create programs that accomplish FLL missions reliably and efficiently.
 Michael's streamlined demos and walkthroughs teach you everything you need to know.

 This is the biggest headline on the whole webpage, because testing is HANDS DOWN the most important skill students need to learn in order to master the art and science of LEGO Robotics.
 If you haven't yet established a method for effectively and efficiently testing your robot missions, you won't be able to learn from your mistakes or conclusively validate your ideas.
 If you can't learn from your mistakes or validate your ideas, you're doomed to repeat those mistakes, lose confidence, and get frustrated.